 Type of content creation tool: Newsletters and email marketing

 Substack is an email newsletter publishing platform that allows writers to offer subscriptions and receive support directly from readers.
 It has an integrated payment processing system, as well as audience analytics.
 Since its 2017 founding, Substack has brought on several high-profile journalists who left traditional media jobs to launch their own independent newsletters.
-In 2020, the company reported that more than 100,000 people pay for a Substack newsletter subscription.
+In 2023, the company reported that it had more than 2 million paid subscriptions on its platform.